bbanting/budgettool/README.md

   - Maybe use UserDict with custom `__iter__` and `__getitem__` methods?
 - make command names case-insensitive?
 - LineBuffer.true_height needs to account for numbering too
+- Currently, if page numbers get too many digits long, they will overflow